-The Commission expects to continue in 2001 a number of analyses of the travel survey data collected in 1991, including analyses of variation of trip length and trip frequency.
+The Commission expects to complete in 2003 a number of analyses of the travel survey data collected in 1991, including analyses of variation of trip length and trip frequency.
+The Commission will begin extending the analysis to historic survey data and new year 2001 survey data.

-- Transportation planning data provision and technical assistance will include the following: - 1.
-Provision to public agencies and private interests of data and technical assistance through letters, meetings, and memorandums to guide transportation and land use decisions to implement regional land use and transportation plans. - 2.
-At the request of local municipalities, the Commission will conduct special transportation studies, including traffic impact studies, a highway access plan, and short-range and long-range highway corridor or community plans. - 3.
-At the request of the Wisconsin Department of Transportation, and constituent county and local governments, the Commission will provide traffic forecasts for use in arterial street and highway preliminary and final engineering and design.
-For example, extensive traffic forecasts to support STH 164 preliminary engineering were prepared under this project.
+Transportation planning data provision and technical assistance will include the following:

+1. Provision to public agencies and private interests of data and technical assistance through letters, meetings, and memorandums to guide transportation and land use decisions to implement regional land use and transportation plans.

+2. At the request of local municipalities, the Commission will conduct special transportation studies, including traffic impact studies, a highway access plan, and short-range and long-range highway corridor or community plans.

-- 4. The Commission will continue to participate in and assist the Wisconsin Department of Transportation in, statewide transportation planning efforts, including the State Highway Plan, State pedestrian plan, State rail plan, high speed intercity rail studies, the Local Roads and Streets Council, a pedestrian policy plan, and a statewide transit plan. - 5.
+- 3. At the request of the Wisconsin Department of Transportation, and constituent county and local governments, the Commission will provide traffic forecasts for use in arterial street and highway preliminary and final engineering and design. - 4.
+The Commission will continue to participate in and assist the Wisconsin Department of Transportation in, statewide transportation planning efforts, including the State Multi-Modal Plan Update, State rail plan, high speed intercity rail studies, and the Local Roads and Streets Council. - 5.
 Assisting local governments in the inventory of the existing pavement condition of their streets and highways.